• Loading stock data...

 Despite the separation with the Clippers, Paul is still on the roster and will likely remain there for a few more weeks.

-However, the Clippers cannot just waive Paul outright because they would drop to 13 rostered players, which they can only have for a maximum of 14 consecutive days.
-It’s likely the team exhausts trade partners for Paul until January, when they could waive him.
+However, the Clippers cannot just waive Paul outright because they would drop to 13 rostered players, which they can have for only a maximum of 14 consecutive days.
+It’s likely the team will exhaust trade partners for Paul until January, when it could waive him.

 Paul spent six years in Los Angeles in the early 2010s, leading the team to the playoffs in all six seasons, the only time in franchise history it made the playoffs more than three consecutive times.